HaroldPetersInskipp/HaroldPetersInskipp/README.md

 # Freelance Developer and GFX Artist.
 I take on development projects and am currently taking commissions to create sprites, pixel-art, retro style graphics, and animations.
 I can be reached at [Email](mailto:kalordrol2000@yahoo.com)

 ## A fun new 🛠 project 🛠 is being worked on in secret, often in the dark.
-A demo will be released for free soon.
+A demo is available now, install from **https://github.com/HaroldPetersInskipp/GameDemo**.

  - If you enjoy any of my works or want to contribute to future projects you can show support by ❤ donating ❤